tobealive/docs/docs/concepts/types/arrays.md

-However, access to the elements of fixed size arrays is more efficient, they need less memory than ordinary arrays, and unlike ordinary arrays, their data is on the stack, so you may want to use them as buffers if you do not want additional heap allocations.
+However, access to the elements of fixed size arrays is more efficient, they need less memory than ordinary arrays, and unlike ordinary arrays, their data are on the stack, so you may want to use them as buffers if you do not want additional heap allocations.

 Most methods are defined to work on ordinary arrays, not on fixed size arrays.